Riesz bases and Jordan form of the translation operator in semi-infinite periodic waveguides: Quasi-periodic boundary conditions with

 \subsection{Acknowledgement}

-The authors would like to thank Giovanni Alessandrini for pointing out reference \cite{schulz:90} to them.
-Most of this research was carried out while the second author was working in G{\"o}ttingen supported by the DFG grant RTG 1023.
+The authors would like to thank two anonymous referees for their careful reading of our paper and for many very helpful suggestions.
+Moreover, they thank Giovanni Alessandrini for pointing out reference \cite{schulz:90} to them.

 \cprime{$'$}